MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/respond-to-search.md

 * Using the `preview` property within the `attachment` object.
 The `preview` attachment can only be a Hero or Thumbnail card.
 * Extracted from the basic `title`, `text`, and `image` properties of the attachment.
 These are used only if the `preview` property is not set and these properties are available.

-You can display a preview of an Adaptive Card or Office 365 Connector card in the result list simply by setting its preview property; this is not necessary if the results are already hero or thumbnail cards.
+You can display a preview of an Adaptive Card or Office 365 Connector card in the result list simply by its preview property.
+This is not necessary if the results are already hero or thumbnail cards.
 If you use the preview attachment, it must be either a Hero or Thumbnail card.
 If no preview property is specified, the preview of the card will fail and nothing will be displayed.

 ### Response example